mwmaclean/my_new_experiment/README.md

 # Template repository for matlab PTB project

 This repo used the template from the CPP Lab developpers [here](https://github.com/cpp-lln-lab/template_PTB_experiment).
+It was adapted to be used as a teaching example.

 ## Ressources to help structure your code

 PsychDemos downloaded with PTB:  C:\PATH\to\PTB\Psychtoolbox\PsychDemos (change path to where you downloaded PTB)

-GitHub: Search for PTB scripts
+GitHub: Search for PTB repos/scripts

 [Peter Scarf PTB Tutorials](https://peterscarfe.com/ptbtutorials.html)